Ann Batten

 Ann Batten (born 27 April 1944) is an Anglican priest, peace activist and a former New Zealand politician.
 She has been a member of various political parties and represented New Zealand First and Mauri Pacific in Parliament.

+Biography

 Batten is originally from South Auckland.
 In 1995, she headed an anti-nuclear protest to French Polynesia.

-Prior to entering Parliament, she studied Theology at St. Johns Theological College in Auckland and gained a Licentiate in Theology, Community Studies Certificate at Auckland University.
+Prior to entering parliament, she studied theology at St. Johns Theological College in Auckland and gained a Licentiate in Theology, Community Studies Certificate at Auckland University.